Doop (song)

-"Doop" is a song by Dutch Eurodance group Doop.
-It was released on 28 February 1994 as the first single from the debut album Circus Doop (1994).
-The song achieved success in several countries, including Ireland and the US, where it hit number two on the Billboard Hot Dance Club Play chart.
-In addition, the song spent three weeks at the top of the charts in the United Kingdom.
-It consists of a Charleston-based big band number set against a house backing track.
+"Doop" is an instrumental by Dutch Eurodance group Doop.
+It was released on 28 February 1994, by Clubstitute Records, as the first single from their debut album, Circus Doop (1994).
+The song consists of a Charleston-based big band number set against a house backing track and has only three words: Doopi, Doopi, Doop.
+"Doop" achieved success in several countries, including the United Kingdom, where it spent three weeks atop the UK Singles Chart as well as topping the UK Dance Singles chart.
+In the United States, the song reached number two on the Billboard Dance Club Play chart.
 Two main versions (each with its own corresponding radio edit) were issued under the names of two different big bands, with the "Urge 2 Merge radio mix" combining sections of both.
 In 2005, the song was covered by Looney Tunez vs. Doop.